Australia drops recognition of Jerusalem as Israel's capital

 “Israel asserts that the entire city is exclusively theirs, denying Palestinian connection to their ancient spiritual, cultural and economic capital,” Mashni added.

+But opposition leader Peter Dutton left the door open to the conservatives abandoning Morrison’s policy.

+“We’ll make an announcement about our policy in the run-up to the next election,” Dutton told reporters.
+The next election is due in 2025 .

-Opposition foreign affairs spokesperson Simon Birmingham did not immediately respond to a request for comment.
+Opposition foreign affairs spokesperson Simon Birmingham described the change as a “completely unnecessary decision” that followed a “shambolic process.”

-Note: This story has been updated to remove an incorrect reference to the Australian government again recognizing Tel Aviv as the capital.
-Wong said the embassy would stay in Tel Aviv but did not mention recognizing the city as the capital.
+In the 1967 Mideast war, Israel captured east Jerusalem, home to holy sites of three faiths, along with the West Bank and the Gaza Strip.
+The Palestinians seek east Jerusalem as the capital of a future state.
+The status of Jerusalem remains one of the thorniest issues in the decadeslong conflict and has precipitated numerous rounds of violence.

+Only a handful of countries, including Kosovo and Guatemala, have joined the U.S. in recognizing Jerusalem as Israel’s capital.